hardisj/erinsaudiocorner/content/english/loudspeakers/Kali_IN-5.md

 <img align="left" src="https://dl.dropboxusercontent.com/s/tsbeqi1utcathx5/DSC01008.JPG?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />

 The reference plane in this test is at the tweeter.
 Volume set to '0' with XLR input.
+The dip switches were all set to '0' for the freefield setting.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.